California Paid Family Leave: Everything You Need to Know

-For workers in the state, knowledge of California paid family leave laws is essential to allocating proper time to your family, such as needing time off of work to help sick relatives or tend to your newborn, without the financial burden of taking time off work.
+For workers in the state, knowledge of California paid family leave laws is essential to allocating proper time to your family, such as needing time off work to help sick relatives or tend to your newborn, without the financial burden of taking time off work.
 Here is everything you need to know about California Paid Family Leave.

 California Paid Family Leave is when Californian workers do not attend work in order to make extra time for themselves and their family.
 A lot of employees find it hard to make ends meet simply by taking time off, which is why employers often offer paid time off.
 That way, workers can still spend time with their families without taking a pay cut.

-Paid Family Leave was first introduced in California in 2002 and went into effect July of 2004.
+Paid Family Leave was first introduced in California in 2002 and went into effect July 2004.
 This program offers income while workers take time off to take care of a family member or spend time with a new child.
 To be eligible, a California worker has to help with the California State Disability Insurance fund.
-This grants the worker six weeks of about 55% pay a year without having to go to work.
+This grants the worker six weeks of about 55 percent pay a year without having to go to work.
 Time off is meant to be used for:

 Spending time with a newborn or new adoptee

 Taking care of yourself when you're dangerously ill

 Any qualifying need related to a family member's military service for FMLA-eligible employees only